 Sometimes an agent might not always be able to respond to a query.
 Rather than ignoring the customer and waiting till Monday morning, you’re able to set an auto-responder to let them know you received their message and will look into it as soon as possible.

 You have two options.
-The first is to hire more support staff; an option which could lead to ballooning headcount and eye-watering overheads.
+The first is to hire more support staff; an option that could lead to ballooning headcount and eye-watering overheads.